cheapjack/BlackBoxGolf/HowToBuild.md

 We used 3mm Black Acrylic (see [BOM.md](BOM.md) ) to make the box using [MakerCase](https://www.makercase.com/)

+We used these [lasercutting design files](https://github.com/cheapjack/BlackBoxGolf/tree/master/box) to cut out a snap fit black acrylic box to fit some nice 3d printed internals.
+Note the holes in the base for threading through nylon standoffs and spacers, and the Domestic Science logo.
+You may need to offset the cut paths if your acrylic is not quite 3mm thick by between 0.05-0.1mm depending on your material if you want a snap fit.
+Hobarts supply pretty consistent thickness, again listed in the [BOM](BOM.md) but you might prefer a local supplier.

+We've made 3 artwork sheets in the [sheets directory](https://github.com/cheapjack/BlackBoxGolf/tree/master/box/sheets) that will provide the box and some ramps and internal guides for the battery packs

 ## Golf Ball internals

 We used the Core.scad file to generate 3 parts using [OpenSCAD](http://www.openscad.org) to make `.stl` files which we then used Cura to generate gcode for an Ultimaker 2+ 3d printer usign 4mm PLA filament on gradual 0-80% infill.